-All geotechnical parameters mentioned in this section, related to soil weight (Ym, Ysat, Ysub) cohesion (c') and friction angle (φ '), were based on literature and were defined specifically for the superficial soils above the bedrock within each lithological unit.
+All geotechnical parameters mentioned in this section, related to soil weight ( $\Upsilon_m$ , $\Upsilon{sat}$ , $\Upsilon{sub}$ ) cohesion (c') and friction angle ( $\phi'$ ), were based on literature and were defined specifically for the superficial soils above the bedrock within each lithological unit.

-- Superficial soils in the study area are mainly regoliths and colluvium deposits that had suffered little mobilization along the slopes, which is explained by the low energy of the existing landforms.
+Superficial soils in the study area are mainly regoliths and colluvium deposits that had suffered little mobilization along the slopes, which is explained by the low energy of the existing landforms.
 As a consequence, soils above the bedrock are typically shallow and can be assumed to be very close to the parent lithology regarding composition.
 Therefore, in this case study, we consider appropriate to use the lithological mapping units for the regionalization of the shear strength parameters of the superficial soils above the bedrock.
-The specific (Y_m) , saturated (Y{sat}) and submerged (Y{sub}) soil weights values were provided by Pimenta (2011) for the superficial soils above the bedrock within each lithological unit and are summarized in - 20 Table 4.
+The specific $(\Upsilon_m)$ , saturated $(\Upsilon{sat})$ , and submerged $(\Upsilon{sub})$ soil weights values were provided by Pimenta (2011) for the superficial soils above the bedrock within each lithological unit and are summarized in Table 4.

 The strength parameters of the lithological units obtained in laboratory with direct shear tests Pimenta (2011) proved to be too high to explain the observed slope instability.
-Therefore, the optimal combinations of cohesion and effective internal friction angle values for each lithological unit were defined iteratively through back analysis.
-Different combinations of cohesion and effective internal friction angles were tested with the Infinite Slope method and validated with the landslide

-- training group (landslide area), using as reference the maximum and minimum friction angles suggested by Geotechdata (2013).
-Critical pairs of cohesion and internal friction angle were selected for each lithological unit by combining two criteria: (i) the susceptibility class with $FS \le 1$ must include at least 50 % of landslide area of the landslide training group located on the lithological unit; and (ii) the susceptibility class with $FS \le 1$ must have the highest effective ratio, which is expressed by the ratio between the percentage of landslide area predicted in the class and the percentage of the class area in - 30 the study area (Chung and Fabbri, 2003).
-In the cases of lithological units L2 and L5 it was not possible to comply with the criterion (i), but the corresponding critical pair cohesion / internal friction angle were selected respecting criterion (ii).
+Therefore, the optimal combinations of cohesion and effective internal friction angle values for each lithological unit were defined iteratively through back-analysis.
+Different combinations of cohesion and effective internal friction angles were tested with the infinite slope method and validated with the landslide training group (landslide area), using as reference the maximum and minimum friction angles suggested by Geotechdata (2013).
+Critical pairs of cohesion and internal friction angle were selected for each lithological unit by combining two criteria: (i) the susceptibility class with FS < 1must include at least 50 % of landslide area of the landslide training group located on the lithological unit and (ii) the susceptibility class with FS $\leq 1$ must have the highest effective ratio, which is expressed by the ratio between the percentage of landslide area predicted in the class and the percentage of the class area in the study area (Chung and Fabbri, 2003).
+In the cases of lithological units L2 and L5, it was not possible to comply with criterion (i), but the corresponding critical pair cohesion-internal friction angle were selected with respect to criterion (ii).
 In addition, strength parameters of lithological units L1 and L8 could not be estimated with this method due to the absence of landslides in these lithological units.
-In these cases, the cohesion and effective internal friction angle were derived directly from Pimenta (2011), that gathered information from technical reports, geotechnical laboratory tests and standard values reported in the literature (Baptista, 2004; Cernica, 1995; Fernandes, 1994; Jeremias, 2000; Vallejo et al., 2002).
-Table 4 summarizes the geotechnical parameters of the lithological units used to implement the physically-based model.
+In these cases, the cohesion and effective internal friction angle were derived directly from Pimenta (2011), who gathered information from technical reports, geotechnical laboratory tests, and standard values reported in the literature (Baptista, 2004; Cernica, 1995; Fernandes, 1994; Jeremias, 2000; Vallejo et al., 2002).
+Table 4 summarizes the geotechnical parameters of the lithological units used to implement the physically based model.